selwynpolit/d9book/book/forms.md

 The code loads `$nids` from the database, loops thru them, putting them into an array `$iam` indexed by node id.
 Then it defines the `$form['iam']` element with all the good `#ajax` stuff including:

-1. The ‘#submit’ callback: ::submitSelectIam
+1. The '#submit' callback: ::submitSelectIam
 2. The #executes_submit_callback => TRUE
-3. The ‘callback’ => ‘::ajaxReplaceIwantForm’ specifies what function to call when this field is “submitted”
+3. The 'callback' => '::ajaxReplaceIwantForm' specifies what function to call when this field is “submitted”
-4. The ‘wrapper’ => ‘iwant-container’ is the container that will get replaced
+4. The 'wrapper' => 'iwant-container' is the container that will get replaced
-5. The ‘method’ => ‘replace’ which I guess means replace everything in said wrapper.
+5. The 'method' => 'replace' which I guess means replace everything in said wrapper.

 Then it defines the `$form['iwant_container']` and the `$form['iwant_container']['iwant']` element in readiness for the AJAX magic.
 Lastly it defines the submit `go` button.